ScriptyShake/Inverse-Kinematics-Blog/index.md

 - Backward Reaching Phase: Once the end effector is reached, FABRIK performs a backward pass through the IK Chain, and adjusts the positions of the joints from the end effector to the base.
 That way, the IK Chain is adjusted to better match the goal.

-Here is the FABRIK Algorithm in pseudocode:
+Here is the FABRIK Algorithm in pseudocode (From "Hand-on C++ Game Animation Programming"):

     void Iterate(const Transform& goal)
     {